navindu-ds/navindu-ds/README.md

 - 🎯 The [GoGetOn](https://github.com/Vgr20/DOit) Productivity App with To-Do-List calender, Focus Timer and Habits Tracker built with Team FreshFix

 Right Now working on ...
+- 📈 A Linear Programming Module to solve simple optimization problems with constraints
 - 🚍 A Machine Learning Model to help me know when my Bus will arrive

 Thank you for visiting my profile 🙏 and I hope you enjoy exploring my projects! 🔍